Home > Plan with me > Driving a motorhome in France: Basic facts you should know

 Some speed limits also change when the weather conditions are poor.
 For example, on the autoroutes, in wet weather the speed limit falls to 110 km/h (68 mph)

-Speed cameras, both fixed and mobile, are used throughout France.
+Speed cameras, both fixed and mobile, are used extensively throughout France.
 Speed radars used by individuals in vehicles are prohibited by law.

 Giving way